DragonSenses/Algorithms/LeetCode/83-remove-duplicates-from-sorted-list/problem.md

 #### **Approach**
 Traverse the linked list once, comparing each node with its `next` node.
 If duplicate values are detected (`current.val === current.next.val`), adjust the `next` pointer to skip the duplicate node.
 This approach ensures a single pass and retains sorting.

+# In-Place Duplicate Removal Approach

+## **Intuition**

+Since the input linked list is sorted, duplicates are always adjacent, enabling easy identification and removal during a single traversal of the list.
+By checking each node's value against the next node's value, we can skip over duplicates while maintaining the structure and order of the list.